pcurtday/wazuh-documentation/source/ossec_api_installation.rst

 Other packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You will need *htpasswd* to configure your user/password and *unzip* in case you run the script to automatically install the API:
+You will need *htpasswd* to configure your user/password and *pip* to install the API:

 Debian and Ubuntu based Linux distributions: ::

-  sudo apt-get install -y unzip wget apache2-utils
+  sudo apt-get install -y python-pip apache2-utils

 Red Hat, CentOS and Fedora: ::

-  yum install -y unzip wget httpd-tools
+  sudo yum install -y python-pip httpd-tools

 RESTful API